UXAspects/UXAspects/CONTRIBUTING.md

 * The **Checklist** helps to assert that products can use UX Aspects without legal issues.
 Check each one with `[x]` if it applies to your submission.
 If you are unable to check any of the listed items, contact one of the UX Aspects maintainers for advice.
 * The **Ticket / Issue** field describes the problem that the pull request addresses.
 If you have access to the UX Aspects Jira board, or are aware of the ticket number, please fill it in here.
 Otherwise, describe the problem that the pull request intends to solve, and where possible, include a repro case in the form of a Plunker link.
 * The **Description of Proposed Changes** field describes what you have changed and why.
-* The **Documentation CI URL** should be filled in after initiating an automated build with Jenkins.
-If you don't have access to create build, please note that here instead.
+* The **Documentation CI URL** field should be filled in after initiating an automated build with Jenkins.
+If you don't have access to create a build, please note that here instead.

 For example, a completed pull request might look like this: